vaniersfrancis/vaniersfrancis/README.md

 # 👋 Hi, I’m Vanier

 Technical support professional with Tier 2 experience transitioning into IT.
 Currently studying Security+ and developing skills in networking, systems, and security fundamentals.
-Currently studying CompTIA Security+ (SY0-701)
 📍 Based in Florida

 ---